One of our CatTime readers has a problem with a cat who won’t stop urinating outside of the litter box. She writes:

-I have a calico cat and her two tabby offspring (all females).
-They occasionally fight, but in the past months the calico mama has taken to peeing on the carpet for no particular reason.
+I adopted a calico cat and her two tabby kittens, all females.
+They occasionally fight, but in the past months, the calico mama has taken to peeing on the carpet for no particular reason.
 She even looked me right in the eye when she did it.

 First of all, you were right to take your kitty to the vet.
 It’s always important to be sure and consult your vet whenever you’re concerned about your pet.

 Calicos can be very particular about certain things, one of which is a clean litter box.
-Seeing there are three cats in the house, I imagine the box gets a lot of traffic and deposits.
+Seeing as there are three cats in the house, I imagine the box gets a lot of traffic and deposits.

-One possible solution could be to get a cat pagoda — preferably one that’s 3’ to 5’ tall.
-This will give her a place to escape the other cats and look “down” on them (it’s a “superiority” thing).
+One possible solution could be to get a cat pagoda, preferably one that’s three to five feet tall.
+This will give her a place to escape the other cats and look “down” on them — it’s a “superiority” thing.

 Neither of these potential solutions are guaranteed to work, but they’re a great place to start.
 They’re pretty “quick fixes” to try before you take further steps.